Barbora Votíková: Club career

 Born in Plasy, Votíková started her youth career with local club TJ Sokol Plasy at 8 years old, where she played with boys.
 She moved to youth academy of Viktoria Plzeň later.
 In 2013 at the age of 17, she started to play for club's senior team.

 In 2014, Votíková joined Slavia Prague with whom she played in UEFA Women's Champions League for the first time.
 During 2017–18 season, she helped her club reach the quarter-finals of Champions League.

 On 25 August 2021, French club Paris Saint-Germain signed Votíková on a two-year deal.

 In April 2022, Votíková suffered an ACL rupture in her right knee and did not play for the remainder of the season.
 Votíková returned after her injury in February 2023, playing a friendly match against Paris FC.

 On 8 June 2023, Paris Saint-Germain announced that Votíková would be leaving the club as her contract expired.

 On 17 August 2023, Votíková signed a two-year contract with English club Tottenham Hotspur.
 She made her first league start against rivals Arsenal on 16 December 2023, keeping a clean sheet and winning player of the match.

 On 15 August 2024, Votíková signed a three-year contract with Slavia Prague.

+On 3 February 2026, Votíková joined Women's Super League club Arsenal on a half-year loan deal.
+On 4 June 2026, she returned to Slavia Prague.